Did you know the number of children sexually assaulted each year in Australia is conservatively estimated at 60,000?

-The good news is that together we can prevent the crime of child sexual assault by MAKING IT OUR JOB TO PROTECT KIDS.
+The good news is that together we can prevent this crime by BREAKING THE SILENCE on child sexual assault and exploitation.

-Read up on the latest facts and stats around child sexual assault in Australia to gain an understanding of the prevalence of this crime, the effect on victims and how it affects us as a society.
+Read up on the latest facts and stats around child sexual assault and exploitation in Australia to gain an understanding of the prevalence of this crime, the effects on victims and how it affects us as a society.

 If you have children in your life, then download our Parent Guide about teaching kids personal safety.
 This guide outlines simple steps you can take to help keep children safe.